Model-based and Data-driven Approaches for Downlink Massive MIMO Channel Estimation: Model-based Estimation of the Effective Downlink Channel Gain

 The closed-form expression of $T_{lk}$ is only a function of the large-scale fading coefficients, which are constant, thus the user can compute its value once and utilize it for many coherence intervals.
 In the special case of i.i.d.~Rayleigh fading, the expression can be simplified as follows. \begin{corollary} If each BS uses MR precoding and all channels are subject to i.i.d.~Rayleigh fading, the proposed estimator can be computed as in \eqref{eq:alphalkhat} with

 \end{corollary}

-In this expression, the first and second terms correspond to non-coherent interference, and the third term is coherent interference coming from pilot contamination.
-This expression demonstrates the impact of non-coherent interference, the channel estimation quality, and pilot contamination.
-Another important precoding scheme is ZF, in which case
+{In this expression, the first and second terms correspond to non-coherent interference, which is similar to what has been obtained in \cite{ngo2017no}, and the third term is coherent interference coming from pilot contamination, which is introduced by orthogonal pilot signals that may be reused across cells.
+This expression demonstrates the impact of non-coherent interference, channel estimation quality, and pilot contamination.} Another important precoding scheme is ZF, in which case

 where $\mathbf{z}_{lk}$ is the $k$-th column of the pseudo-inverse matrix $\widehat{\mathbf{G}}_l \big( \widehat{\mathbf{G}}_l^H \widehat{\mathbf{G}}_l \big)^{-1} $ with $\widehat{\mathbf{G}}_l = [ \hat{\mathbf{g}}_{l1}^l, \ldots, \hat{\mathbf{g}}_{lK}^l] \in \mathbb{C}^{M \times K}$.
 The expected values in \eqref{eq:TLK} cannot be computed in closed form for ZF under correlated fading, but we obtain the following result in the special case of i.i.d.~fading.